Dealing with Contractors: Structure the Deal

 - Contract form to be used

 - Method of pricing the project (lump-sum, cost-plus or cost-plus with a guaranteed maximum)

 - Extent of the drawings and specifications (contracts with complete drawing and specifications, design-build contracts or combinations)

 Once these initial decisions are made, there are many important issues that must be addressed, including a detailed description of the work, progress payments, retention, substantial completion, delay damages, change orders, allowances, insurance, guaranty, indemnity and the right to stop work.
 Contract negotiations should mirror the scope of the project, and a lawyer with experience in real estate investment law can help create a strong contract.

 Start your project off with a solid foundation.
 When an investor is ready to build, the attorneys at Lerman Law Partners are ready to structure a contract with your contractor that can help you avoid litigation later on.

 Count on the law firm devoted to real estate investors.
 Contact us today.
-We have offices in San Rafael, San Francisco, Santa Clara and Los Angeles.
+We have offices in San Rafael and San Francisco.